makuke1234/femto/README.md

 It is also written in vanilla C & Win32 Console API - it's designed to be used solely on Microsoft Windows.
 It has been compiled with MinGW GCC.

-Currently, my other tool [slocWin32](https://github.com/makuke1234/slocWin32) reports ~4800 source code lines (excluding whitespace & comments):
+Currently, my other tool [slocWin32](https://github.com/makuke1234/slocWin32) reports ~2900 source code lines (excluding whitespace, comments & [jsonlite2](https://github.com/makuke1234/jsonlite2) library):

 ![SLOC](./images/sloc.png)